matters-in-media-art/mattersinmediaart.org/sustaining-your-collection.md

 <div id="collection-slider" class="liquid-slider">

 <div markdown="1">
-<h2 class="title"> <font color="ef5350"> Institution</font></h2>
+<h2 class="title"> <font color="#00e676"> Simple </font> </h2>
-“We keep every file we receive from the artist.
-When we create derivatives for preservation purposes, exhibition, or loan, every new file is given a component number in our collection management system and stored in the repository, along with details about the creation of those files.
-We make an access copy that goes into our DAM, so that our staff can view the collection without needing direct access to the digital repository.”
+“I focus on keeping master materials of my work on the hard drives I call my “archive.”
+I don’t have an organized way to keep the derivative files I’ve made for various other uses.
+Sometimes they don’t make it into the archive, but I figure I can make any format if I have the master.”
 </div>

 <div markdown="1">
-<h2 class="title"><font color="#40c4ff"> Collector </font> </h2>
+<h2 class="title"><font color="#40c4ff"> Medium </font> </h2>
 “We generally receive whatever the artist delivers us, though we have been making more of an effort to get master material.
 The bulk of the digital collection is H.264 .mov files for screening as well as ProRes or Uncompressed masters when we are able to receive them from the artist or gallery.
 In addition, we have been actively migrating our analog tape material to digital master files.”
 </div>

 <div markdown="1">
-<h2 class="title"> <font color="#00e676"> Individual </font> </h2>
+<h2 class="title"> <font color="ef5350"> Complex </font></h2>
-“I focus on keeping master materials of my work on the hard drives I call my “archive.”
-I don’t have an organized way to keep the derivative files I’ve made for various other uses.
-Sometimes they don’t make it into the archive, but I figure I can make any format if I have the master.”
+“We keep every file we receive from the artist.
+When we create derivatives for preservation purposes, exhibition, or loan, every new file is given a component number in our collection management system and stored in the repository, along with details about the creation of those files.
+We make an access copy that goes into our DAM, so that our staff can view the collection without needing direct access to the digital repository.”
 </div>
 </div>